Eliphaz: Third Discourse

 33:23 If there be a messenger with him [God], an interpreter, one among a thousand, to shew unto man his [God’s] uprightness: 33:24 Then he [God is merciful to the repentant] is gracious unto him, and saith, Deliver him from going down to the pit [grave]: I [God] have found a ransom.

-The repentant who have learned from their correction shall be restored and ultimately raised up to life eternal.
+The repentant who have learned from their correction will ultimately raised up to life eternal.

 33:25 His [the repentant] flesh shall be fresher [he shall be forgiven and made purer and more innocent than a child] than a child’s: he shall return to the days of his youth: 33:26 He shall pray unto God, and he [God] will be favourable unto him: and he shall see his face with joy: for he will render unto man his righteousness.

-The repentant shall be delivered from the grave into eternal life.
+The repentant will be delivered from the grave into eternal life

 33:27 He looketh upon men, and if any say, I have sinned, and perverted that which was right, and it profited me not; 33:28 He will deliver his soul from going into the pit [grave], and his life shall see the light.